What Is Hetian Jade (Nephrite)?

 |---|---|---|

-| Uniform | A | Color and texture consistent; uneven areas under 5% |
+| Uniform | A | Color and texture consistent throughout; uneven areas account for less than 5% of the piece |

-| Fairly Uniform | B | Mostly uniform; uneven areas between 5%–20% |
+| Fairly Uniform | B | Mostly uniform; uneven areas between 5% and 20% |

-| Average | C | Clearly uneven; uneven areas exceed 20% |
+| Average | C | Clearly uneven distribution; uneven areas exceed 20% of the piece |

 Is Mutton-Fat White Jade judged only by how white it is?